Connect with others who understand.

 • Prostacyclin medications act like natural substances in your body called prostaglandins.
 These drugs help widen blood vessels and slow scarring in the lungs’ arteries to prevent disease progression.

-• Soluble guanylate cyclase stimulators (sGC) stimulate the enzyme sGC, which helps relax and widen blood vessels.
+• Soluble guanylate cyclase (sGC) stimulators stimulate the enzyme sGC, which helps relax and widen blood vessels.

 Dual Therapy Medication Combinations

-• ERA plus prostacyclin medication
+• ERA plus a prostacyclin medication

-• PDE5 inhibitor plus prostacyclin medication
+• PDE5 inhibitor plus a prostacyclin medication

-• ERA plus sGC stimulator
+• ERA plus an sGC stimulator

-• ERA plus PDE5 inhibitor
+• ERA plus a PDE5 inhibitor

 Researchers have also studied what happens when the order of medications is switched.
 For example, some participants started treatment with an ERA and later added a prostacyclin.
 Others started with a prostacyclin and then added an ERA.
 The results help doctors understand the best way to start and adjust treatment over time.